Marijuana Culture in Montezuma, Costa Rica

 That the door to our hostel dormitory could be locked from both sides should have raised some red flags for us.
 But we were hot, travel-worn and the location was too perfect to pass up.

 Nestled between the jungle and the ocean and built directly on the sand, Hotel Lys was the cheapest and most run-down in a long stretch of accommodation hugging the town’s cove on Costa Rica’s Pacific coast.
 This dingy, eight-dollar-a-night hostel boasted million dollar views, which ultimately sealed our decision to stay.

 After nine hours of traveling including two buses, one taxi, a ferry ride, and another bus ride, the three of us finally reached Montezuma, a Costa Rican beach town on the southern point of the Nicoya Peninsula.

 Today, Montezuma is like many other Costa Rican towns – the main street is full of pizzerias, advertisements for guided tours, and boasts a heavy amount of tourists.

 Yet up until the late 1990s, Montezuma was relatively inaccessible, except to the most dedicated travelers looking for a place to unwind.

 The Quiet Charm of a Backpacker’s Mecca

-Because of its remote location, influx of road-hardened backpackers and laid-back beach vibes, the town became a hotspot for a booming marijuana culture.
+Because of its remote location, the influx of road-hardened backpackers, and laid-back beach vibes, the town became a hotspot for booming marijuana culture.

 Montezuma was nicknamed Montefuma (fumar means ‘to smoke’ in Spanish), due to the large amounts of weed smoked along the white sand beaches.